deepanshu-Raj/SentinelRAG/README.md

 ### Safety and Latency

-SentinelRAG reduces leakage rate by **87–90%** compared to plain RAG while successfully blocking or flagging **45%** of adversarial queries.
+SentinelRAG reduces leakage rate by **87–90%** compared to plain RAG while successfully blocking **9 out of 10 (90%)** adversarial queries.
 Latency is comparable to or lower than plain RAG due to early termination on blocked queries.

 <p align="center">
 <img alt="Safety and Latency" src="artifacts/safety_latency_comparison.png" width="100%"/>